Tech-Innovatorz/.github/profile/README.md

 </div>

-Welcome to Tech-Innovatorz!
+Welcome to Mission-Signify!

-Tech-Innovatorz is an open-source organization dedicated to advancing the field of machine learning through innovative projects.
+Mission-Signify is an open-source organization dedicated to advancing the field of machine learning through innovative projects.
 Our current focus is on developing a machine learning project for **spontaneous gesture detection**.
 We believe that this project has the potential to make a significant impact on various applications, from human-computer interaction to accessibility.

 ## 🚀 Project Overview